-As the world’s undeniable leader in web search, video sharing and streaming, email service, and what not, Google has proven its expertise in running data centers.
+As the world’s undeniable leader in web search, video sharing and streaming, email service, and whatnot, Google have proven its expertise in running data centers.
 After the launch of Amazon Web Services, Google also put this data center expertise to use and launched a suite of Cloud Computing services of its own.

-Unlike Amazon, that began its voyage in Cloud Computing domain with IaaS offerings, Google stepped into the Cloud Computing domain with PaaS as its first public cloud service, which is called App Engine.
+Unlike Amazon, which began its voyage in the Cloud Computing domain with IaaS offerings, Google stepped into the Cloud Computing domain with PaaS as its first public cloud service, which is called App Engine.
 Google Cloud Computing Platform was first launched in 2011.
 Even though it was a little late to the party, Google Cloud is definitely making up for the lost time with its reliable and cost-efficient Cloud Computing services.

 Now, except for the fact that one was launched before the other (which by the way is bound to happen), what else is different in AWS and GCP?
 Well, the very basic difference between these two cloud giants is the availability zones.

 Move forward to know more about the availability zones in AWS and GCP!

 Google Cloud vs AWS: Availability Zones

 The ability to provide robust services with minimal possibility of outages is what every organization looks for in the cloud providers.
-Regions and availability zones are what that directly impact the robustness and the likeliness of outages, which is why availability zone has to be one of the top factors to keep in mind while choosing between these cloud providers.
+Regions and availability zones are what directly impact the robustness and the likeliness of outages, which is why availability zones have to be one of the top factors to keep in mind while choosing between these cloud providers.

 A discussion on the availability zones of both cloud giants is given below: